Men cheat. But is it inevitable, is infidelity ever acceptable, and what can women, make that wives, actually do about it?

 I haven’t read this book as yet, and I’m wondering what insights it might provide, and the conclusions it will draw from statistics on divorce, infidelity, and presumably the Rabbi’s considerable experience in counseling couples.
 But looking at what might cause the American male to break — or bend — toward the activities Rabbi Boteach cites, I also contemplate the American woman and how she fits into the picture.

 Fear, Finances, Women in the Workforce

 None of these behaviors occurs in a vacuum, and nor does the Rabbi imply that they do.
 But how tightly intertwined are they with unrealistic expectations of marriage, onerous economic burdens, (female) investment in education and career, lack of social safety net like universal health care, employment environment issues (inflexibility, insufficient time off), and more?
 Each of these contributing in varying ways to our sexual and social disarray?

-There are those who simplistically blame women in the workforce (and more globally, feminism); I draw my own conclusions concerning the precarious situation of jobs (with benefits), and how all these stresses play into the behaviors of “the average Joe,” but equally, the average Josephine.
+There are those who simplistically blame women in the workforce (and more globally, feminism).
+I draw my own conclusions concerning the precarious situation of jobs (with benefits), and how all these stresses play into the behaviors of “the average Joe” and equally, the average Josephine.
 I also wonder about socioeconomic and demographic factors (this article seems inclined toward the more privileged end of the White spectrum).
 And I persist in my worry about our pursuit of “presence” and the pop culture position that personal happiness trumps all else.

 Frankly, I’m not sure the American male is any more broken than the American female.
-But I strongly believe that all these factors drive men and women both to a breaking point.
-Over and over again, with no end in sight.
+But I strongly believe that economic and societal factors increasingly drive men and women both to a breaking point, with no end in sight.

 Sex, More Sex, and More